Coloniality of Infrastructure - Huda Tayob - Transnational Practices of Care and Refusal

 Bellstat Junction Somali Mall, Cape Town.
 Drawing by author, 2014–2015.

-Beyond moments of crisis, the lodges point to the continued and everyday precarity of home.
-In the stories told of renting rooms, of saving for remittances or future prospects, the narratives that circulate emphasize their ambivalence of them as spaces of refuge and home in the wake of displacement, and signal the hope for another kind of communal future.
-AbdouMaliq Simone suggests that in response to systemic structural violence, a kind of urban “politics of peripheral care” emerges by and for marginalized populations with limited provisions.10 These lodges seem to act in a similar manner, to enable endurance against violence as part of a longer serial form of similar displacements elsewhere through the provision of an emergency home in the absence of state support.
-The role of the lodges as sites of emergency housing in Bellville, 2008 is one of the reasons given for the rise in the number of lodges within Somali malls, and the growth of the area as a whole.
+Outside moments of crisis, the lodges demonstrate the continued and everyday precarity of home.
+In the stories told of renting rooms, of saving for remittances or future prospects, the narratives that circulate emphasize an ambivalence about them as spaces of refuge and home in the wake of displacement, and signal the hope for another kind of communal future.
+AbdouMaliq Simone suggests that, in response to systemic structural violence, a kind of urban “politics of peripheral care” emerges by and for marginalized populations with limited provisions.10 These lodges seem to act in a similar manner, enabling a certain level of endurance against violence as part of a longer string of similar displacements through the provision of an emergency home in the absence of state support.
+The role of the lodges as sites of emergency housing in Bellville in 2008 is one of the reasons given for the rise in the number of lodges within Somali malls, and for the growth of the area as a whole.

 Transnational infrastructures

-Lodges and the spatial practices that occur within them are closely tied to their particular sites.
-But perhaps more than responding to the particularities of life in Cape Town, these lodges respond to populations in flux across the continent.
-All of these markets have been formed in the wake of state collapse in Somalia and a large forcedly mobile population.
-Ahmed’s idea to start a lodge originates from his brief stay in Eastleigh.
-There are significant similarities in the stories told of other lodges and the proprietors who started them.
+Lodges and the spatial practices that occur within them are closely tied to their particular locations.
+But perhaps more than responding to the particularities of life in Cape Town, these lodges respond to populations in flux across the continent of Africa.
+All of these markets have formed in the wake of state collapse in Somalia and a large population that has become mobile by force.
+Ahmed’s idea to start a lodge originated in his brief stay in Eastleigh.
+His story has significant similarities with the stories told of other lodges and the proprietors who started them.
 In the case of both Mama Aisha, the founder of Garissa Lodge, and Ahmed, the lodge is narrated as ambivalently located between personal profit, the precarious present, and a potentially profitable and prosperous future.
 Ahmed’s description of Som City clearly positions it in relation to Eastleigh and Garissa Lodge.
 He therefore narrates his own experience as part of a “universal story,” situating Som City within a lineage of informal malls and lodges across the continent.
-The repetition of stories about Garissa Lodge, and similar spaces, is as much about the particular sites they refer to, which are very real, and the narratives of hope for physical and social mobility they suggest in their circulation.
-As such, the narrations offer us a subaltern form of spatial knowledge.
+The repetition of stories about Garissa Lodge and similar spaces is as much about the particular sites they refer to, which are very real, and the narratives of hope for physical and social mobility they suggest in their circulation.
+As such, these narratives offer us a subaltern form of spatial knowledge.

 Som City lodge, Cape Town.
 Drawing by author, 2014–2015.

-For Homi Bhabha, the potential of a story is performative and can be understood as a transgressive tactic for those without formal power.
-Bhabha describes the importance of these stories and their circulation through Ranajit Guha’s analysis of a peasant insurgency in India with the “chapati story” in relation to the 1857 uprising.
+For Homi Bhabha, stories have performative potential and telling them can be understood as a transgressive tactic for those without formal power.
+Bhabha describes the importance of these stories and their circulation through Ranajit Guha’s analysis of a peasant insurgency in India and the “chapati story” in relation to the 1857 uprising.
 In the chapati story, rumors of a planned uprising against the British were supposedly spread along with the distribution of chapatis, or flat Indian breads, that were hand-delivered to villages.
-As Bhabha explains, it is not known whether details of the uprising were actually spread with the chapatis or not, yet this is irrelevant, as the circulation of the story was very real and had a wide reach.
+As Bhabha explains, it is not known whether details of the uprising actually spread with the chapatis or not, yet this is irrelevant, as the circulation of the chapati story is very real and has a wide reach.
 He points out that the circulation of the story or rumor established a sense of solidarity among the colonized and created widespread unease amongst British colonizers.
-Bhabha therefore argues that the story itself holds a kind of performative power as it circulates in time and space with very real material effects.12 Although a very different context, these various lodges offering refuge in times of need along with the stories which circulate about them can be understood as a form of infrastructure.
+Bhabha therefore argues that the story itself holds a kind of performative power as it circulates in time and space with very real material effects.12 Although operating in a very different context, these various lodges offering refuge in times of need along with the stories that circulate about them can be understood as a form of infrastructure.
 They are constructed and circulated around and within Somali malls as more than improvised or ad hoc stories.
-They both perform and suggest a particular kind of spatiality associated with distinct spaces which are known to those who need them.
+They both perform and suggest a particular kind of spatiality associated with distinct spaces that are known to those who need them.

 Interior of a shop in 24 Somali Mall, Minneapolis.
 Photo by author, 2018.